alphacastio/frontend-challenge/README.md

 We strongly recommend using TailwindCSS for styles (Spoiler, we use that)

 Feel free to ask questions if you needed.
+This challenge is ready to be accomplished in a week.